 Though it may not always snow in Texas at Christmas time, that certainly doesn't stop the Lone Star State from getting into the holiday spirit every time the festive season rolls around.
 Take a look at 10 of the very best places to visit this season, listed in no particular order.

-Throughout the season, Galveston Island brings Christmas to life with a number of must-see attractions, including the Festival of Lights at Moody Gardens, a Santa Hustle, multiple ice sculptures and even a Holiday half marathon.
-The town also holds the annual ‘Dickens on The Strand’ festival, which dates all the way back to 1974, and sees the town head all the way back to 19th-century London to use oil lamps, Victorian costumes and welcoming ye ole carolers.
+Throughout the season, Galveston Island brings Christmas to life with a number of must-see attractions, including the Festival of Lights at Moody Gardens, Downtown Lanterns & Lights and the Santa Hustle, which is a holiday 5K and half marathon.
+The town also holds the annual 'Dickens on The Strand' festival, which dates all the way back to 1974, and sees the town head all the way back to 19th-century London to use oil lamps, Victorian costumes and welcoming ye olde carolers.

 Grand Prairie, Texas

-Grand Prairie Holiday Tree Lighting, a Christmas Candlelight memorial service and a Traders Village Holiday market with the opportunity to meet Santa himself are just some of the attractions on offer at Grand Prairie.
+Grand Prairie Holiday Tree Lighting, a Christmas Candlelight memorial service and the Traders Village Holiday market with the opportunity to meet Santa himself are just some of the attractions offered in Grand Prairie.

 Nothing says Christmas in Marshall like the Wonderland of Lights Extravaganza.
 Now in its 28th year and running all the way up to New Year's Eve, the celebration features thousands of white lights that transform downtown Marshall into a real-life winter wonderland.
 Among many other big events hitting the town, visitors to the annual event are treated to a Jingle Bell Run, Lighted Christmas Parade, a Walk to Bethlehem and even a Community Christmas Carol.